Josiah (Jo) Robins Bonner, Jr. is Vice Chancellor for Economic Development at The University of Alabama System.

-For more than a decade, Bonner represented Alabama’s First District in the U.S. House of Representatives.
+For more than a decade, Jo Bonner represented Alabama’s First District in the U.S. House of Representatives.
 He was first elected to 108th Congress in November 2002, and was successfully reelected to five additional terms.
 As a student at The University of Alabama, Bonner worked on Capitol Hill as an intern for Congressman Jack Edwards.
-After graduation, he returned to Washington as chief of staff and press secretary to Congressman Sonny Callahan.
-He parlayed his almost 18-years-experience as a staffer into a convincing win in a crowded Republican primary in 2002.
+After graduation, he returned to Washington as press secretary and later chief of staff to Congressman Sonny Callahan.
+He parlayed his almost 18-years-experience as a staffer into a convincing win in a crowded Republican primary during the summer of 2002.
 Bonner never lost an election and ran unopposed in the November 2012 general election.

-His crowning Congressional accomplishment came in 2012 when Airbus announced plans to build their first U.S. Final Assembly Line in Mobile.
-Over the years, Congressman Bonner developed a close personal friendship – and strategic partnership – with the leadership at Airbus, one of the world’s largest aerospace and defense companies.
-The Airbus project is valued at more than $600 million and is expected to bring at least 1,000 new jobs to Mobile.
+His crowning accomplishment came in 2012 when Airbus announced plans to build their first U.S. Final Assembly Line in Mobile.
+Over the years, Congressman Bonner developed friendships and strategic partnerships with the top corporate leaders at Airbus, one of the world’s largest aerospace and defense companies.
+The Airbus project is valued at more than $600 million and is bringing more than 1,000 new jobs to Mobile alone.

 Bonner earned a B.A. degree in Journalism from The University of Alabama in 1982.
-He is married to the former Janée Lambert, and they are the parents of a daughter, Lee, and a son, Robins.
-The Bonners make their home in Tuscaloosa.
+He is married to the former Janée Lambert, of Mobile, and they are the parents of a daughter, Lee, age 21, and a son, Robins, age 19.